Honey calories per tablespoon: 64 kcal

 Beyond its utility as a basic sweetener, high-quality, unpasteurized raw honey functions as a dense matrix of bioactive plant compounds and unique cellular antioxidants.
 These beneficial elements—specifically including flavonoids and structurally complex phenolic acids—work collectively within the bloodstream to neutralize dangerous free radicals.
 By systematically eliminating these volatile oxygen molecules, regular modest consumption of antioxidant-rich raw honey assists in reducing systemic oxidative stress, a primary unseen driver linked to premature cellular aging and chronic metabolic disease.

-Crucially, the specific concentration of these defensive compounds varies drastically depending on the floral source the bees harvest.
+Crucially, the specific concentration of these defensive compounds varies significantly depending on the floral source the bees harvest.
 Generally, darker, richer varieties like robust buckwheat honey typically boast significantly higher total antioxidant capacities than lighter, heavily processed commercial clover blends commonly found in standard plastic supermarket squeeze bears.

 Glycemic Index and Metabolic Speed